Conditions › Post-Surgical Rehab › Post-Op Shoulder

 Shoulder Surgery Rehabilitation

 Rehabilitation timelines and protocols vary significantly by procedure.
-Rotator cuff repair requires strict early precautions to protect the repair while gradually restoring motion.
-Shoulder replacement follows a different progression.
-Your therapist will follow the specific protocol from your surgeon while adapting treatment to your individual progress.
+Your therapist will follow the specific protocol from your surgeon while adapting treatment to your individual progress, ensuring the repair is protected while recovery moves forward on schedule.

 Our Post-Op Shoulder Program

-- Phase 1: Protection (weeks 0-6) — Gentle passive range of motion, pain management, scar care, and education on movement precautions
+- Phase 1: Protection (weeks 0–6) — Gentle passive range of motion within surgeon-specified limits, pain and swelling management, scar care, and education on sling use and movement precautions

-- Phase 2: Active Motion (weeks 6-12) — Progressive active-assisted and active range of motion, beginning of light strengthening
+- Phase 2: Active Motion (weeks 6–12) — Progressive active-assisted and active range of motion as tissue healing permits, beginning of light isometric and early strengthening exercises

-- Phase 3: Strengthening (weeks 12-20) — Progressive rotator cuff and scapular strengthening, functional movement training
+- Phase 3: Strengthening (weeks 12–20) — Progressive rotator cuff and scapular stabilizer strengthening, functional movement training, and gradual return to overhead activities

-- Phase 4: Return to Activity (weeks 20+) — Sport- or job-specific training, full functional integration
+- Phase 4: Return to Activity (weeks 20+) — Sport-specific or job-specific training, full functional integration, and clearance testing for unrestricted activity

-Throughout each phase, your therapist provides hands-on manual therapy to optimize tissue healing, restore joint mobility, and manage scar tissue.
+Throughout each phase, your therapist provides hands-on manual therapy to optimize tissue healing, restore joint mobility, and manage scar tissue formation that can limit range of motion if not addressed.

 What to Expect

-Post-surgical shoulder rehabilitation is a long-term commitment — most protocols span four to six months.
-Your therapist will set clear expectations for each phase and keep you informed of your progress.
+Post-surgical shoulder rehabilitation is a long-term commitment — most protocols span four to six months, and some complex repairs may require up to a year of progressive rehabilitation.
+Your therapist will set clear expectations for each phase, explain what milestones to look for, and keep you informed of your progress throughout.

 We typically see patients two to three times per week in the early phases, transitioning to one to two times per week as you become more independent with your exercise program.
-Home exercises are a critical component throughout.
+Home exercises are a critical component at every stage — your therapist will ensure you know exactly what to do between sessions.

-We communicate with your surgeon at key milestones to confirm advancement through protocol phases and to report any concerns.
+We communicate directly with your surgeon at key milestones to confirm advancement through protocol phases and to report any concerns.
+This collaborative approach ensures everyone on your care team is aligned on your progress and plan.

 Schedule Today